 Absolutely the most important quarterly requirement is the federal 941 report.
 It is essential that this report is accurate to the penny.
 The quarterly 941’s are used in summation to generate the annual payroll reports.
 Other quarterly payroll reports include FUTA reconciliation, SUTA reconciliation and report filing.
 Most states require an income tax withholding reconciliation report too.

 In addition to payroll quarterly reports, management is customarily interested in performance reports.
 Although these reports are generated by department heads, the source information is typically under the control of the bookkeeper.
-So the bookkeeper is asked to print customized reports for use by the department heads.
+The bookkeeper is asked to print customized reports for use by the department heads.

 - Form 940 – FUTA